 I already have insightful B2B content on my website.
 Can Productive Shop enrich it for SEO?

 Absolutely.
 We can optimize your existing content with the right keyword structures and internal linking strategy.
 We cluster your existing blog posts into logical categories, identify target keywords for the page and crosslinks opportunities.
 We also run your copy through advanced tools to ensure SEO compliance and help you implement the correct schema markups for your content.

 👉 Get in touch if you want to hear more about our search optimization services.

 Vanessa Nunes, PhD

 Vanessa Nunes leads the content team at Productive Shop, based in our downtown Toronto office.
-She builds B2B content strategies and ensures our growing team delivers resonating copy that is optimized for search.
+She oversees our B2B SaaS content strategies across our entire portfolio, ensuring our growing team delivers resonating copy that is optimized for search.
 Her own expertise is in researching and writing thought leadership content in the cybersecurity and GovTech industries.
 As a journalist, Vanessa has over a decade of experience covering the tech sector for a leading daily newspaper.
 Prior to Productive Shop, she worked for a research center at a Canadian university, chairing academic discussions and editing scholarly work for publication.
 Vanessa's formal training includes an undergraduate degree in Journalism, a master's degree in Cultural Studies and a Ph.D. in English.
 Her doctoral research — funded by the prestigious Social Sciences and Humanities Research Council of Canada (SSHRC) Fellowship — focused on issues of language and representation in the transnational imaginaries of the Americas.
 When she's not writing or reading, Vanessa is running, cycling or traveling the world.
 She has visited over 20 countries and is currently training for her first marathon.